Katie is in her late thirties, has two children, and a demanding but rewarding career in advertising.

 - Endocrine-disrupting toxins: these commonly come from pesticides and plastics.

 Can you fix your thyroid naturally?

 Sometimes.
 This is something that my patients and I work on every day, using detoxification, nutrition, and supplementation.

-Until then, if you suspect you have a low thyroid (even though your tests have come back normal), jot down those thyroid tests I mentioned above and insist your doctor run them.
+If you suspect you have a sluggish thyroid (even though your tests have come back normal), jot down those thyroid tests I mentioned above and collaborate with your doctor check them.